kjsce-codecell/Nodejs-Chat-App/Documentation/app.md

 Below this section is the Webhooks section.
 Click on “Setup Webhooks” and it will show you a popup window, where you’ll need to fill out the following:

 1. Callback URL
 2. Verify Token
 3. Subscription Fields

+Click “Verify and Save” button.